ARPU in SaaS companies

 - It allows you to calculate other valuable metrics like net revenue retention

-ARPU provides insights for your pricing strategy
+Average revenue per user (ARPU) provides insights into your pricing strategy

 Let's take a look at an example of two companies that provide products with similar functionalities:

-So, for company A, the MRR from all the customers is $2,000, and ARPU is (2000/4) = $20.
+Company A's MRR from all of their customers is $2,000, and their ARPU is (2000/4) = $20.

-Similarly, for company B, the MRR is $50, and ARPU is (100/4) = $25.
+Company B's MRR is $50, and ARPU is (100/4) = $25.

 This can be an issue for the company when there are many potential customers available in a large market.
-Decreasing the product price would help company B acquire more customers and capture more market share.
+Decreasing the product price could help company B acquire more customers and capture more of the market share.

 ARPU helps you to target the right set of customers

-ARPU is a critical metric in analysing whether you are targeting the right set of customers or not.
+ARPU is a critical metric in analyzing whether you are targeting the right set of customers or not.
 In most cases, ARPU should be increasing consistently, especially if you are a young business just starting out in the SaaS industry.

-ARPU helps you to calculate Net Revenue Retention
+How to calculate Net Revenue Retention (NRR)